 Shumpei Maruyama, PhD

 The climate crisis threatens the very existence of coral reefs in the near future.
-As a scientist, I am interested in the cellular mechanisms involved in coral-algal symbiosis which play a critical role in coral survival.
-I believe that understanding the basic biology of symbiosis is key to saving corals and predicting their future in a warming planet.
+As a scientist, I am interested in understanding the genetic and cellular mechanisms that underpin coral-algal symbiosis, which play a critical role in the ecological success of coral reefs.
+I believe that understanding the basic biology of symbiosis is key to protecting corals and predicting their future in a warming planet.

-To this end, I am using the sea anemone model system Aiptasia (Exaiptasia diaphana) and the coral Galaxea fasciularis to understand the cellular mechanisms involved in the onset, maintenance, and breakdown of cnidarian-algal symbiosis.
+To this end, my lab will use the sea anemone model system Aiptasia (Exaiptasia diaphana) and the local temperate sea anemone, Anthopleura elegantissima to understand the cellular mechanisms involved in the onset, maintenance, and breakdown of cnidarian-algal symbiosis.

 Research Interests

 The symbiosome is the host-derived organelle in which the algal symbiont resides.
 This is the key interface for molecular communication and metabolic exchange between the two partners.
-Despite its importance, the complete symbiosome proteome has yet to be described.
-For my postdoctoral work, I aim to characterize the symbiosome proteome using biochemical isolation techniques and test the function of symbiosome proteins using CRISPR/cas9 knockouts and shRNA knockdowns in Aiptasia and coral Galaxea fascicularis.
-Read more about my work here: NSF award description
+Despite its importance, the complete symbiosome proteome had yet to be described.

 Publications